A Combination Theorem for Metric Bundles: Introduction

 Recall \cite{farb-relhyp} that for a pair $(X, \mathcal{H})$ of a metric space $(X,d_X)$ and a family of path-connected subsets $\mathcal{H}$ of $X$, the electric space $\mathcal{E} (X, \mathcal{H})$ is the pseudo-metric space $X \sqcup_{H \in \mathcal{H}} H \times [0,1]$ with $H \times \{0\}$ identified with $H \subset X$ and $H \times \{1\}$ equipped with the zero metric.
 Each $\{ h \} \times [0,1]$ is isometric to the unit interval.
 There is a natural inclusion map $E: X \rightarrow \mathcal{E} (X, \mathcal{H})$ which is referred to as the electrocution map.
 The image $E(X) $ inherits a metric called the electric metric $d_e$.

 As an application of Theorem \ref{combthm} we obtain a rather plentiful supply of examples from the following Proposition, where the base space need not be a tree (as in all previously known examples).
 Let $S$ be a closed surface of genus greater than one and $Teich(S)$ be the Teichmuller space of $S$.
-The Teichmuller metric on $Teich(S)$ is denoted as $d_T$ and $d_e$ denotes the electric metric on $Teich(S)$ obtained by electrocuting the cusps of the moduli space $Mod(S)$ and lifting the resulting metric to $Teich(S)$.
+The Teichmuller metric on $Teich(S)$ is denoted as $d_T$ and $d_e$ denotes the electric metric on $Teich(S)$ obtained by electrocuting the $\alpha$-thin parts of $Teich(S)$ for every essential simple closed curve $\alpha$ on $S$.
+For $j: K \rightarrow (Teich(S), d_T)$ a map, let $U(S,K)$ denote the pullback (under $j$) of the universal curve over $Teich(S)$ equipped with the natural path metric.
+Also, the universal cover of the universal curve over $Teich(S)$ is a hyperbolic plane bundle over $Teich(S)$.
+Let $\widetilde{U(S,K)}$ denote the pullback to $K$ of this hyperbolic plane bundle.